erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/reinstall-en.md

 If you don't like your Windows version or you've bricked your Windows install, or anything else, you would probably just reinstall Windows.
 Thankfully this process is very easy.

 > [!IMPORTANT]
 > Quite obviously, this will erase all of your Windows files.
-If you'd like to back up any of them, you can do so by mounting Windows using the [WOA Helper](https://github.com/erdilS/Port-Windows-11-Xiaomi-Pad-5/releases/download/dualboot/woahelper.apk) app and manually copying any files you wish to keep
+If you'd like to back up any of them, you can do so by mounting Windows using the [WOA Helper](https://github.com/n00b69/woa-helper/releases/tag/APK) app and manually copying any files you wish to keep

+> [!Warning]
+> Reboot into Android before proceeding

 ### Prerequisites
 - ```Existing Windows and boot partitions``` (*If not met, [go back and just pretend this guide never existed](/guide/English/1-partition-en.md)*)